Skip to main content

 • Students referred by a School Attendance Review Board or probation

-• High-risk youth referred through a district-level process who need a separate setting that is better matched to their academic, social, and emotional development needs than what can be provided in a traditional school setting.
+• High-risk youth referred through a district-level process who need a separate setting that is better matched to their academic, social, and emotional development strengths and needs than what can be provided in a traditional school setting.

 Individualized Learning Plan